Mental Health on the Job: How to Combat Stress and Fatigue in High-Risk Environments

 Recognizing the Signs of Stress and Fatigue

 Identifying stress and fatigue early is essential for preventing more severe mental health issues.
-Some common signs include:
+Here are some common signs to look for:

-- Physical symptoms: Fatigue, headaches, muscle tension, and difficulty sleeping.
+• Physical symptoms: Fatigue, headaches, muscle tension, and difficulty sleeping can all be signs of chronic stress and burnout.

-- Behavioral changes: Decrease in productivity, forgetfulness, or making more mistakes than usual.
+• Behavioral changes: A decrease in productivity, forgetfulness, or making more mistakes than usual can indicate that a worker is struggling with stress or fatigue.

 Strategies for Managing Stress and Fatigue